berni23/nasa-exoplanet-interface/readme.md

 - **server folder**:

   * api_requests.php: handles queries related with  fetching to the NASA api.

   * csvTools.php: Set of functions for a better handling of csv files.

   * sign.php: Handles the sign in , sign out and registering.

   * utils.php: Set of general functions used throughout the server.

-  * viewmodel.php : Document recieving the queries from php that expect data in return
+  * viewmodel.php : Document recieving the queries from php that expect data in return.

   * **data folder** :  Folder containing the user folders.